 – You cannot always control the results for relevant websites to link back to you.

-– If you suddenly find the influx of enquiries too big, you can’t just switch off the enquiries (although there are ways round this).
+– If you suddenly find the influx of enquiries too big, you can’t easily switch off the enquiries (although there are ways round this).

 So, why PPC?